 When it comes to saving, slow and steady wins the race.
 If you have a bit more time to build your vacation fund, give this idea a try.
 Starting at the first of the year, save a dollar for whatever week of the year it is.
 So, during the first week of the year, put away $1.
 During the sixth week of the year, stash away $6.
 After a year of faithfully following this plan, you’ll have a vacation fund of nearly $1,400 to put toward travel expenses.

 Keep the saving momentum going when you get back from your trip.
-See “Saving money: 5 tips for savvier saving” for more information about long-term saving.
+See “Free E-Book: The Guide to Budgeting and Saving” for more information about long-term saving.